-Gabriel Sakkal is a senior associate in Arnold Bloch Leibler’s competition and intellectual property practices.
+Gabriel Sakkal is a partner in Arnold Bloch Leibler’s competition and intellectual property practices.

 “Gabriel is a very able, thoughtful and proactive practitioner, who has always displayed a sophisticated and keen understanding of legal issues and most importantly the needs and interests of his client.”